Mining Seasonal Temporal Patterns in Time Series: Additional Experimental Results

 \subsection{Scalability evaluation on synthetic datasets}

-Figs. \ref{fig:scaleSequence_SC} and \ref{fig:scaleSequence_HFM} show the runtimes of A-STPM, E-STPM and the baseline when the number of sequences changes (y-axis is in log scale).
+Figs. \ref{fig:scaleSequence_SC} and \ref{fig:scaleSequence_HFM} show the runtimes of A-STPM, E-STPM and the baseline when the number of sequences changes.
 We obtain the range and average speedups of A-STPM are: [$1.4$-$2.7$] and $2.1$ (E-STPM), and [$2.4$-$6.1$] and $4.2$ (APS-growth).
 Similarly, the range and average speedup of E-STPM compared to APS-growth is [$1.6$-$3.5$] and $2.8$.
 We note that the baseline fails for larger configurations in this scalability study, i.e., on the synthetic SC at 60\% sequences (Fig. \ref{fig:scaleSequence_SC_8}) and on the synthetic HFM at 100\% sequences (Fig. \ref{fig:scaleSequence_HFM_8}), showing that A-STPM and E-STPM can scale well on big datasets while the baseline cannot.

-Figs. \ref{fig:scaleTimeSeries_SC} and \ref{fig:scaleTimeSeries_HFM} compare the runtimes of A-STPM, E-STPM and APS-growth when changing the number of time series (y-axis is in log scale).
+Figs. \ref{fig:scaleTimeSeries_SC} and \ref{fig:scaleTimeSeries_HFM} compare the runtimes of A-STPM, E-STPM and APS-growth when changing the number of time series.
 We obtain the range and average speedups of A-STPM are: [$1.4$-$2.9$] and $2.2$ (E-STPM), and [$3.1$-$6.7$] and $4.5$ (APS-growth), and of E-STPM is [$1.7$-$3.8$] and $2.9$ (APS-growth).
 The baseline also fails at large configurations in this study, i.e., when \# Time Series $\ge 6000$ on the synthetic SC (Fig. \ref{fig:scaleTimeSeries_SC_8}) and the synthetic HFM (Fig. \ref{fig:scaleTimeSeries_HFM_8}).

 Finally, we provide the percentage of time series and events pruned by A-STPM in the scalability test in Tables \ref{tbl:prunedAttributesEventsSCAppendix} and \ref{tbl:prunedAttributesEventsHFMAppendix}.
-Here, we can see that low $minSeason$ and $minDensity$ lead to more time series (events) to be pruned because low $minSeason$ and $minDensity$ result in higher $\mu$.
+Here, we can see that low $\textit{minSeason}$ and $\textit{minDensity}$ lead to more time series (events) to be pruned because low $\textit{minSeason}$ and $\textit{minDensity}$ result in higher $\mu$.